Israel's MediSafe raises funds for drug management technology

-TEL AVIV, Jan 13 (Reuters) - Israel’s MediSafe, which developed a mobile platform that reminds patients to take their medication and alerts relatives if they forget, said on Tuesday it raised $6 million in a funding round led by venture capital firm Pitango.
+TEL AVIV (Reuters) - Israel’s MediSafe, which developed a mobile platform that reminds patients to take their medication and alerts relatives if they forget, said on Tuesday it raised $6 million in a funding round led by venture capital firm Pitango.

 MediSafe, which has been downloaded on more than 1.3 million iOS and Android smartphones and tablets, will use the funds to accelerate user growth in the U.S. market, where nearly half of Americans are prescribed at least one medication daily.
 MediSafe has relocated its headquarters to Boston.